JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 #### Create a new book

 The `CreateBook` function is an HTTP handler that creates a new book record in a database.
-It uses gin for handling HTTP requests.
+It uses Gin for handling HTTP requests.

 Briefly, it works as follows: